docker/docs/language/python/develop.md

 In this section, you’ll learn how to use volumes and networking in Docker.
 You’ll also use Docker to build your images and Docker Compose to make everything a whole lot easier.

-First, you’ll take a look at running a database in a container and how you can use volumes and networking to persist your data and allow your application to talk with the database.
-Then you’ll pull everything together into a Compose file which allows you to set up and run a local development environment with one command.
+First, you’ll take a look at running a database in a container and how you can use volumes and networking to persist your data and let your application to talk with the database.
+Then you’ll pull everything together into a Compose file which lets you to set up and run a local development environment with one command.

 ## Run a database in a container

-Instead of downloading PostgreSQL, installing, configuring, and then running the PostgreSQL database as a service, you can use the Docker Official Image for PostgreSQL and run it in a container.
+Instead of downloading PostgreSQL, installing, configuring, and then running the PostgreSQL database on your system directly, you can use the Docker Official Image for PostgreSQL and run it in a container.

 Before you run PostgreSQL in a container, create a volume that Docker can manage to store your persistent data and configuration.
-Use the named volumes feature that Docker provides instead of using bind mounts.

 Run the following command to create your volume.